wybrandvdmeer/functionalsql/README.md

 Also it is possible to write you own specific functions for a specific database.
 In this way you can avoid to write again the same SQL for a certain database.
 Just use the specific functions you created.

-You can also give standard FS functions your own name.
+And if you dislike the name of certain standard FS function?
+Just give it a new name.

 This project consists of a compiler which takes as input an FS-statement and outputs the relating SQL-statement.
 The compiler can be fed in advance information of your database.
 For instance how tables are relating to each other.
-This information is used when create the SQL queries.
+This information is used when creating the SQL queries.

 An example: